The Stokomani example: an e-commerce site launched in 3 weeks

 Contents

-A retail player who does not have an e-commerce site in 2020, it may seem surprising.
-However, this was the case for Stokomani, the leader in brand name destocking.
-But this was without counting on the deep transformation strategy implemented by the company to make itself more visible and win new customers.
-And because things never happen by chance, the health crisis and the closure of stores reinforced the need for the brand to be present quickly in e-commerce.
-Accompanied by Quable's teams, the brand was able to launch its e-commerce site in less than 3 weeks thanks to the PIM (Product Information Management).
-Let's take a look at this extraordinary performance.
+A retailer without an e-commerce site in 2020 may seem surprising.
+And yet, this was the case for Stokomani, leader in brand-name destocking.
+But this was without taking into account the profound transformation strategy implemented by the company to increase its visibility and win over new customers.
+And because things never happen by chance, the health crisis and store closures reinforced the brand's need for a rapid e-commerce presence.
+Accompanied by Quable's teams, the brand was able to launch its e-commerce site in less than 3 weeks, thanks to the PIM (Product Information Management).
+Here's a look back at this extraordinary achievement.

 Stokomani, a retailer in full transformation